Confuzu/Image2GIFW-Toolkit/README.md

 3. **Set Up Directories**:
    - Place all image and model files in the directories you plan to use.
-   - Ensure write permissions for the directories where you want to save output files.
+   - Ensure write permissions for the directories where you want to save output files. <br />

 ### Usage